Breast cancer - Stage I

-Dr. Sarah Land, a psychiatrist at CTCA, has also played an important roll in my life.
+My psychiatrist at CTCA has also played an important roll in my life.
 Because of my cancer being hormonal, after having my ovaries removed and years of taking the

 Arimidex, my blood work showed that I had no hormones.
 This lead to a side effect no one wants to deal with—depression.
 For about two years, I felt like I wanted to give up on life and

 run away.
 I cried every day.
-Dr. Land told me to stop running away from help and start running toward help.
+My psychiatrist told me to stop running away from help and start running toward help.
 She convinced me to take some medicine, which helped to turn my life

 around.
 I am so happy today.
 The cloud that hung over my body is gone, and I am in love with life again.